UK Visa

 • British Nationals (Overseas)

-The visa is only open to Applicants aged 18-30 years old.
 There are limited places available for each country.
 In some countries, the places are allocated by ballot.
 In others, it is on a first come first served basis.

 The visa for Indian nationals is called the ‘Indian young professionals’ visa.
 It has some additional criteria for those entering the ballot.
 In particular, those entering the ballot must have a university degree, or three years professional experience.